Sitecore-Hackathon/2020-Drop-Bears/README.md

 - Use of EXM and Marketing Automation to manage the enrolment process and to send alerts at key dates (2 weeks before, 1 week before, etc)
 - Find a good way to add a hidden input field with the context page ID, or use Sitecore Form Extensions from Bart Verdonck.
 - Move the Teams and Members outside of the website tree.

-# Submission Boilerplate

-Welcome to Sitecore Hackathon 2020.

-The Hackathon site can be found at http://www.sitecorehackathon.org/sitecore-hackathon-2020/

-The purpose of this repository is to provide a sample which shows how to structure the Hackathon submissions.

-## Entry Submission Requirements

-All teams are required to submit the following as part of their entry submission on or before the end of the Hackathon on **Saturday  February 29th 2020 at 8PM EST**.
-The modules should be based on [Sitecore 9.3 (Initial Release)](https://dev.sitecore.net/Downloads/Sitecore_Experience_Platform/93/Sitecore_Experience_Platform_93_Initial_Release.aspx).

-**Failure to meet any of the requirements will result in automatic disqualification.** Please reach out to any of the organisers or judges if you require any clarification.

-- Sitecore 9.3 (Initial Release) Module (Module install package)
-   - An installation Sitecore Package (`.zip` or `.update`)

-- Module code in a public Git source repository.
-We will be judging (amongst other things):
-  - Cleanliness of code
-  - Commenting where necessary
-  - Code Structure
-  - Standard coding standards & naming conventions

-- Precise and Clear Installation Instructions document (1 – 2 pages)
-- Module usage documentation on [Readme.md](documentation) file on the Git Repository (2 – 5 pages)
-  - Module Purpose
-  - Module Sitecore Hackathon Category
-  - How does the end user use the Module?
-  - Screenshots, etc.

-- Create a 2 – 10 minutes video explaining the module’s functionality (A link to youtube video)

-  - What problem was solved
-  - How did you solve it
-  - What is the end result